whitepawglobal/bite-size-python/readme.md

 - List of str to int: `list(map(int, arr))`
 - List with range of values: `list(range(...))`
 - Split str to list of str: `arr.split(" ")`
-- Check for empty list: `if not mylist:`
 - Find if a value in a list: `if value in mylist:` / `if value not in mylist:`
 - Sort an array in place: `arr.sort()` / Return a sorted array: `sorted(arr)`
 - Get index of a value: `arr.index(value)`